-For example, if I made a rotisserie chicken or a baked chicken dish- I take the leftovers and repurpose and stretch them into different meals for everyone to eat.
+For example, if I make a rotisserie chicken or a baked chicken dish- I take the leftovers and repurpose and stretch them into different meals for everyone to eat.

 Need some ideas?
 Here you go!
 10+ Easy Leftover Chicken Recipes

-I buy the fruits and vegetables that are in season or on sale and keep it stocked in the house.
+I buy the fruits and vegetables that are in season or on sale and keep them stocked in the house.
 Dried fruits are usually expensive, but fresh ones usually are not.
 Get in the habit of eating apples instead of fancy snack bars.
 Keep fruit and vegetables near you at work to give you something to eat, thereby resisting the vending machine temptations.
-The more you get in the habit of snacking on cut veggies the less likely you are to buy expensive snacks.
+The more you get into the habit of snacking on cut veggies, the less likely you are to buy expensive snacks.

 Amazon and Walmart sometimes have sales of healthy food that you can buy in bulk or get delivered.
 Keep a running list of how much things usually cost so that you can make sure you’re getting a good deal.
 And when a good deal comes along- snag it!
 Buy two and keep some in your pantry.

 If you are the type of person who finds it difficult not to buy all the things when you go shopping in-store, then consider doing all your shopping online to help avoid temptation.

 This one is basic but worth repeating.
 Don’t buy pre-packaged snacks, food, or drinks.
 These snacks and drinks are usually high in sugar, salt, or chemicals and add up really quickly.
 The low-calorie or “healthy” snacks are usually expensive and not so healthy!
 Instead, make your own food, eat fruits and vegetables, and cut down on drinks that aren’t water.
 Water isn’t free, but it sure is cheap!